 The BoS meets three times a year to discuss and progress the board’s work.
 Members can either attend in person or via video or teleconference.
 These meetings are open to committee members only, but non-members can take part in a non-voting capacity via the committee visitor scheme.

-All meetings take place from 2pm to 4.30pm at:
+All meetings take place from 2pm to 4.30pm either virtually or at:

 For more information contact [email protected].